ikiwq/kromi-sdl/README.md

 KromiSDL has an "hybrid" Entity Component System.
 The ECS.h file contains the EntityManager, Entity and Component classes.

 ### Entity Manager
 The Entity Manager manages all the entities and their update/render functions.
 It can also create entities and delete them based on custom conditions.
-The Entities are put into different groups to allow Rendering Layer(Ex: the map tiles need to be rendered under the player its self).
+The Entities are put into different groups to allow Rendering Layers(Ex: the map tiles need to be rendered under the player).

 ### Entity
 The entity is a "container" for all the components.
 The entity has functions to add a component to its self or to check if it has a component and a Render and Update loop.